 Prospects Are Not In Buying Mode

-While that sounds like a logical approach, it actually has a very low probability of successfully opening and establishing cold calls because prospects are likely not in buying mode for the product at the exact time they answer the phone.
+While that sounds like a logical approach, it actually has a very low probability of successfully opening and making cold calls because prospects are unlikely to be in buying mode for the product when they answer the phone.
 This means there is very likely to be a mismatch between what the salesperson wants to talk about and where the prospect is mentally at in that exact moment.

 Triggers More Objections